Processing of architectural photographs. How to Create an Architectural Sketch Effect in Adobe Photoshop

 • Adjusting the edge of the selection

-• Paste as a new layer, denoting a friendly name
+• Paste it as a new layer, giving it a clear name

 • In the same way we create several layers